Chris Kelsey: Journalism

 Kelsey began writing jazz criticism in 1994.
 He covered the first Improvisers Collective Festival (later known as the Vision Festival) for the California-based Jazz Now! magazine, and began writing CD reviews for Cadence Magazine.
 He began contributing to Jazziz magazine in 1995, writing reviews and profiles of such then-obscure Downtown musicians as William Parker, Charles Gayle, and Myra Melford.
 He also began writing for the print edition of The All Music Guide to Jazz and MusicHound Jazz.
 Kelsey would go on to write for a number of publications and web sites, including JazzTimes, Ms., CDNow, and Jazz.com, among others.
 He was also an active blogger for a time.
 Since the demise of Jazz.com in 2010 he has written only sporadically.

 What I Say

 In Summer 2011, Kelsey formed What I Say, a quintet dedicated to exploring the 1970s music of Miles Davis.
 The group includes Gallant, Sharp, guitarists DeSalvo and Rolf Sturm, and Kelsey on soprano sax and - for the first time - straight alto sax.
 The band went into the studio in July 2011.
 Kelsey mixed and mastered the album himself in the Spring 2013.
 The album What I Say: The Electric Miles Project was released in Summer 2013 to some of the best reviews of Kelsey's career.
 The album won the 2014 Independent Music Award for Best Tribute Album.

 Personal life

 Kelsey married Lisa Kocaurek in 1993.
-The couple have two children: son Jasper and daughter Meret.
+The couple have two children.
 Since 2012, Kelsey has been the Director of Instrumental Music at Trinity-Pawling School in Pawling, NY.